xlhtc007/R_Backup/Getting and Cleaning Data/project/CodeBook.md

 ##Getting and Cleaning Data project
 ===================================

-This is the CodeBook for run_analysis.R ,part of project in the COURSERA Course " Getting and Cleaning Data " offered by John Hopkins university.
+This is the CodeBook for run_analysis.R

 ###Script
 =======================